ottogre/Data-Cleaning/README.md

 ### ***Project Overview***

-  For this project, I wanted to demonstrate my ability to clean a dataset in MySQL.
-The following will show that I understand how to clean data by searching for duplicates and removing them.
-I will also show that I can make corrections that fill in blank or null data with appropriate data.
-I will also show that I understand working with data and the need to keep a control dataset to compare to when updating information in the dataset.
+  For this project, I wanted to demonstrate my ability to clean a dataset in MySQL and that I understand the need to keep a control dataset to compare to when updating information in the dataset.
+I will demonstrate how to search for and remove duplicate entries.
+I will also make corrections to the data that fill in blank or null values with appropriate data.

 ### ***Data***